benlikethecolor/HomeAssistant-WMATA/README.md

 9. Enter your WMATA API key and metro station ID/bus stop ID
 10. Select "Submit", and you should see the sensors appear!

-## Setup

-To setup this integration, you will need these values:

-- WMATA API key
-- Metro Station ID or Bus Stop ID

 ### Getting a WMATA API Key

 To get a WMATA API key, follow these steps: